Wuschelbueb/AML19-SelfSupervised/README.md

 (1) The Exemplar CNN subtask was trained only with 6'000 images of the FashionMNIST dataset.

-(2) The Auto-encoder and Rotation Prediction subtasks only used a subset of the DeepFashion dataset: 60'000 train images and 20'000 images each for the validation and test set.
+(2) The Auto-encoder, ExemplarCNN and Rotation Prediction subtasks only used a subset of the DeepFashion dataset: 60'000 train images and 20'000 images each for the validation and test set.

 (3) For supervised learning, we used almost the complete DeepFashion dataset: 200'000 images for training, 40'000 images each for the validation and test set.